2020-DEV-101/Tennis/README.md

 When working in a team on a commercial application the team should decide on which git flow to use and should be used by all contributors of that repository.
 Some explanations can be found in commit messages.
+I added maven to easily add dependencies.
+Of course any other build tool, such as gradle, can be used instead.

 ## TODO: how to compile and run